-A prenuptial agreement is a tool that can address many issues.
-It is important to note that a prenuptial agreement cannot have any language related to the children as setting up a predetermined agreement related to custody, support, or visitation rights do not meet the legal principle of the best interests analysis.
+A prenuptial agreement is a tool that can address many issues, such as the division of assets.
+It is important to note that a prenuptial agreement cannot have any language related to the children as setting up a predetermined agreement related to custody, visitation, child support rights do not meet the legal principle of the best interests analysis.
 People use prenuptial agreements to address issues, including:

 - Real Estate

 - Appreciation of Property

 If you are already married and believe that you should have executed a prenuptial agreement, it is not too late.
 If you can convince your spouse to engage in the process, you can draft and execute a postnuptial agreement.
 It is the same document as a prenuptial agreement, just done after the wedding.
 Because it is voluntary, it is often a little more complicated to get parties to the table.

 If you are interested in a prenuptial agreement, it is important to consult with an attorney.
 You and your fiancé will need to discuss your situation.
 Once you are in agreement, you will need to retain separate counsel.
 Our firm is ready to represent one party and draft a prenuptial agreement for the parties to review.
 For a consultation with an experienced prenuptial agreement attorney, contact the Law Office of Sarina Gianna, LLC.